swcarpentry/shell-novice/_episodes/05-loop.md

 >
 > There are a number of other shortcut commands for getting at the history.
 >
-> - `Ctrl-R` enters a history search mode 'reverse-i-search' and finds the
+> - `Ctrl-r` enters a history search mode 'reverse-i-search' and finds the
 > most recent command in your history that matches the text you enter next.
-> Press `Ctrl-R` one or more additional times to search for earlier matches.
+> Press `Ctrl-r` one or more additional times to search for earlier matches.
+> You can then use the left and right arrow keys to choose that line and edit
+> it then hit <kbd>return</kbd> to run the command.
+> - `!head:p` will print the last command that starts with 'head' or any other
+> command you want to search for and prints it to the screen.
+That command is
+> also inserted as the last entry in the history list so you can access it with
+> the up arrow key, modify it if needed, then hit <kbd>return</kbd> to run it.
 > - `!!` retrieves the immediately preceding command
 > (you may or may not find this more convenient than using the up-arrow)
 > - `!$` retrieves the last word of the last command.